real estate dispute arbitration in Buffalo, New York 14264

 Arbitration Process

 The arbitration hearing was held in June 2022 in a conference room at a Buffalo law firm.
-The appointed arbitrator, Elizabeth Harmon, was a retired judge known for her balanced approach to real estate disputes.
+The appointed arbitrator, the claimant, was a retired judge known for her balanced approach to real estate disputes.
 Mitchell, a nurse who had lived in the home for 22 years, maintained that all known defects were disclosed upfront.
 Carter, a seasoned real estate investor with several flips in the area, argued that the damage was more severe than initially described and that he had suffered financial harm.

 Both sides submitted evidence: inspection reports, repair estimates, and emails exchanged during negotiations.
 Carter’s contractor estimated $18,500 for basement repairs and foundation stabilization.
 Mitchell provided a pre-sale disclosure form highlighting minor water intrusion during heavy rains but denied structural issues.
 The arbitrator scrutinized the timelines and the credibility of both parties.